mr7495/RetinaNet_Motile_objects_Detection/README.md

 |:-----:|:--------------------:|:------------:|:--------:|:-------------------:|
 |  99.1 |         98.7        |     96.3   |   97.4   |  98.1  |

-If you find our work effective, you can cite our paper by:
+If you find our work effective, please cite it by:

 ```
 @article{rahimzadeh2020sperm,